embedded-software-laboratory/p-dmpc/docs/Setup_Details.md

 Boost warning massage during the build process
 - > #pragma message: This header is deprecated.
 Use \<iterator> instead.
 - The message occurs for boost versions 1.74, 1.75, and 1.76 since the graph library uses the headers (https://github.com/boostorg/graph/issues/228)

+Mex file cannot find `liblanelet2_<>.so`
+- Although rosless lanelet2 was installed under `/usr/local/lib` on some computers MATLAB does not find it.
+Before you then start matlab (from a terminal) run `export LD_LIBRARY_PATH=/usr/local/lib`.
+The same problem may arise with the boost library when installing in a local folder, e.g., `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path-to-your-install-folder>/lib`.

 # Requirements Remarks
 Mathworks [Platform Road Map](https://de.mathworks.com/support/requirements/platform-road-map.html) shows an overview of supported OS for Matlab and Simulink.